NGC 7038

 NGC 7038 is an intermediate spiral galaxy located about 210 million light-years away in the constellation of Indus.
-NGC 7038 was discovered by astronomer John Herschel on September 30, 1834.
+Astronomer John Herschel discovered NGC 7038 on September 30, 1834.

-On June 8, 2010 a type II supernova designated as SN 2010dx was discovered in NGC 7038.

 NGC 7038 along with NGC 7014 are the brightest members of Abell 3742.
 Abell 3742 is located near the center of the Pavo–Indus Supercluster.

+Supernovae

+Three supernovae have been observed in NGC 7038: